My Midlife Wake-Up Call

 This is what prolonged stress does to a person.

-It’s like I’d volunteered for a science experiment I never signed up for . . . and passed with flying colors.
+It’s like I was a participant in a science experiment that I never signed up for . . . and passed with flying colors.
 Of course I did.
 Classic overachiever.

 The way I’d been doing life for 46 years wasn’t working.